ande3577/redmine_time_tracker/README.markdown

 My goal is to have a release with all main-features within the next two month (that means till 08/2012)

-The master branch supports redmine 2.3 only.
-Previous versions should use 2.2-branch.
+The master branch supports redmine 2.4 only.
+Previous versions should use 2.3-branch or 2.2-branch.

 ![Overview](/img/TimeTracker-Overview.png "Overview")